- Majors and Minors

 LSA's language requirement seeks to prepare students for a world that has been profoundly transformed by the forces of globalization.
 Language shapes both how we understand and how we negotiate our world; learning a second language provides both a deep awareness of linguistic and cultural differences and a means to bridge them.
 Informed respect for other cultures, tolerance, cosmopolitanism, self-awareness, and flexibility are the hallmarks of a liberal arts education, and the study of foreign languages fosters precisely these capacities.

 A student whose first language is not English and who attended a high school where English was not the language of instruction is considered to have met the requirement.

 - Students must earn a grade of C- or better in the prerequisite language course to proceed to the subsequent course.
 Any exception to this rule must be granted by a designated faculty representative in the department.

 - The final course in an elementary language sequence used to satisfy the Language Requirement must be elected on a graded basis.

 - No more than 60 credits in one language (other than English) may be counted in the 120 required for a degree.
-However, the 60 credit limit on courses elected in one major may be exceeded when the excess credits have been used to meet the language requirement.
+However, the 60 credit limit on courses elected in one major may be exceeded when the excess credits have been used to meet the Language Requirement.

 - Certified proficiency on a University of Michigan reading and/or listening test.
 Students with previous experience in the language they plan to use to meet the language requirement must take a language placement test.
-A student may not elect for credit a language course below this placement level without departmental permission.
+A student may not elect to enroll for credit in a language course below this placement level without departmental permission.